 % Discount from Amazon:

-For example, if Amazon is on a listing for $20.00, and your discount rate is set at 10%, the max price that ScoutIQ will allow is $18.00.
-If your triggers selected a price higher than $18.00, the app will automatically list your book at the $18.00 price point so you don't overestimate a reasonable list price.
+For example, if Amazon is on a listing for $20.00, and your discount rate is set at 10%, the maximum price that ScoutIQ will allow is $18.00.
+If your triggers select a price higher than $18.00, the app will automatically list your book at the $18.00 price point so you don't overestimate a reasonable list price.

 ScoutIQ does not factor in your inventory costs, since book prices can vary dramatically from source to source.
 If you selected a cost of $5.00, then forgot to change your costs and went to a source where books cost $1.00, you may miss out on lots of great inventory.
 We don't want that to happen!
 You can set a minimum target profit (or perhaps better stated, target payout from Amazon) to ensure you only look for books that will yield a healthy payout from Amazon.
 If a book is selling regularly, you can set your target profit to be lower since its odds of selling are quite high.
 If a book isn't selling well (i.e. it has a low eScore), you can set a higher target profit to compensate for the lower odds of it selling quickly.